HanaaSous/Docker-Task/README.md

 ## STEPS:
 1) install docker at your machine and start it.(for instulation ==> https://docs.docker.com/engine/install/centos/)
+- ##### To use HTTP, install the Apache web services package with the command
-- #yum install -y yum-utils
+  - yum install -y yum-utils
 - #yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo
 - #yum-config-manager --enable docker-ce-nightly
 - #yum-config-manager --enable docker-ce-test